 What a difference a year can make.
 Share prices across the industry have recovered in all regions.
 And while telcos still face significant challenges – heightened regulatory intervention, geopolitical tensions and rising capex burden – the recovery in their share prices means they’re now better placed to address them, at a time when demand for connectivity has never been higher.

-Against this background, the EY Global Telecommunications sector team has identified and analyzed the top 10 threats confronting the industry in 2021.
+Against this background, the EY Global Telecommunications sector team has identified and analyzed the top 10 threats confronting the industry in 2021 and beyond.
 As in previous years, we’ve used the EY risk radar to categorize these into four domains:

 - Compliance threats originating in politics, law regulation or corporate governance

 - Operational threats impacting the processes, systems, people and overall value chain of the business